mediastudiespress/singles/workflows/create-initial-latex-document-in-overleaf.md

 #single #typesetting

-- [ ] Open Overleaf and copy an existing, published LaTeX “main” file.
-Add the new file to the “In progress” folder
+- [ ] Open Overleaf and copy the appropriate LaTeX template, from the Templates folder.
+Rename, and add the new file to the “In progress” folder
 - [ ] Change the Book metadata near the top, and recompile to check the Title Page
-- [ ] Open the Collection page on PubPub, and carefully transfer the relevant metadata on the Copyright Page
+- [ ] Open the book’s Thoth page on, and carefully transfer the relevant metadata on the Copyright Page
 - [ ] Re-compile and check